-The Judicial Council has adopted the superior court records sampling program (Cal.
+Government Code section 68152 prohibits superior courts from destroying "comprehensive historical and sample superior court records preserved for research under the California Rules of Court."
+To implement the statutory requirement, The the Judicial Council has adopted the superior court records sampling program (Cal.
 Rules of Court, rule 10.855) to ensure the preservation of records in the trial courts.
 This legislatively mandated action concerns all superior court records filed before 1911 and a sample of superior court records filed after December 31, 1910.
+The Judicial Council revised the sampling program effective July 1, 2016.